Regions

 Car alarm?

-Nothing separates the tourist from the local on the ferry system more than car alarms.
 Please make sure yours is off if you leave your car to enjoy the view from the deck.
 Most car alarms detect movement and will be activated by the movement of the ferry and you will be asked to return to your car. |

-Washington State Ferries is the largest system of ferries in the country and they are the key to successfully navigating Puget Sound.
-Many ferry destinations are not islands without a bridge, but peninsulas where going by land would involve a very long detour.
-The most extreme example of this is the Port Townsend -- Keystone route on State Hwy 20.
-Only five and a half miles (9 km) via the ferry, becomes a whopping 217 miles (354 km) traveling by car!
+Many ferry destinations are possible to reach by bridge, but would require a very long detour.
+The most extreme example of this is the Port Townsend - Keystone route on State Route 20.
+Only five and a half miles (9 km) via the ferry, becomes a whopping 217 mi (349 km) traveling by car!

 By car